Philippines - Social Security Insights | Workia

 Treaties

-The Philippines has 15 social security agreements, mainly with European countries, and including the UK, France, Germany and the Netherlands.
-It does not have a social security agreement with the US.
+The Philippines has 16 social security agreements, mainly with European countries, and including the UK, France, Germany and the Netherlands.
+It has an agreement with Canada, but not with the US.

 Exemptions

-Given the low level of contributions to the social security system, the use of exemptions to reduce the amount payable are not routinely used.
+Given the low level of contributions to the social security system, the use of exemptions to reduce the amount payable is rare.

 Administration